kamilwrobel43/NLP-hotel-reviews-classification-adalora/README.md

 Regression, on the other hand, struggled with the uneven distribution of ratings, even when applying a **WeightedRandomSampler** to oversample underrepresented ratings.
 This led to less accurate predictions compared to the classification approach.

 For more details check
-- `results.ipynb` -> all metrics and confusion matrices for 2 models
+- `results.ipynb` -> all metrics, confusion matrices and tests on custom reviews for 2 models
 - `EDA.ipynb` -> Exploratory Dataset Analysis for this dataset